yangszwei/daanretard/README.md

 - Run `make build`
 - A file named "daanretard" should be created

-> NOTE: You may want to rename daanretard to daanretard.exe on Windows system

 ## Install

 - Create data folder if you want to create folder with custom permission (default is 0755)